rcaelers/workrave-website/content/en/blog/2020_03_17_workrave-1-10-37-released/index.md

 categories:
   - release
 ---
-Workrave 1.10.37 has been released with same small improvement and translation updates.
+Workrave 1.10.37 has been released with same small improvements and translation updates.
 <!--more-->

 Changes since Workrave 1.10.34: